mwenge/iridisalpha/src/README.md

 ## What Each File Contains
 ### [`iridisalpha.asm`]
 This file contains the source for the main game.
+All of the other `asm` files in this directory are included from this file, with the exception of `characterandspritedata.asm` which is compiled separately and compressed into the final `prg` file.

 ### [`bonusphase.asm`]